i-like-robots/react-tag-autocomplete/readme.md

 #### newOptionPosition (optional)

-The position of the option shown when the `allowNew` prop is enabled, either `"first"` or `"last"`.
+The position of the new tag option shown when the `allowNew` prop is enabled, either `"first"` or `"last"`.
 Defaults to `"last"`.

 #### newOptionText (optional)

-The option text shown when the `allowNew` prop is enabled.
+The text displayed in the new tag option shown when the `allowNew` prop is enabled.
 The placeholder `%value%` will be replaced by the current input value.
 Defaults to `"Add %value%"`.

 #### noOptionsText (optional)